 Submit your abstract here.
 Abstracts should be no more than 250 words.
 For all abstracts, be sure to speak to how your research or topic has the potential for impact across STEM disciplines.
 If you are submitting a workshop or round-table, be sure to address what participants will actively do or discuss.

-To engage students more during class time, many instructors have ‘flipped’ their courses.
+To increase in-class engagement, many instructors have ‘flipped’ their courses.
 While flipping classes can have great outcomes, the results can vary, although the exact reasoning for that is unknown.
 This uncertainty stems from two main problems: it is difficult to track student behaviors outside of class, and student engagement behavior may be factor-dependent (e.g., the content being presented, student attitudes toward the content, semester timing, etc.), rather than dependent on the flipped instructional strategy itself.

 To address this ‘black box’, we used flipped course videos posted on our learning management system to track per-student, pre-class video engagement behaviors throughout the semester in a required, lower-division math-intensive Ecology course at a large southeastern R1 university (student N=91, Video N=23).
 Previous studies have shown variation in student engagement based on expectancy value (e.g. student interest, perceived cost, and utility value of the material), we paired student behavior (video watching data derived from our LMS) with responses to the Math Biology Values Instrument [MBVI] (Andrews et al 2017), and scored the videos for several parameters of mathematical content/depth.
 This dataset allows us to ask whether individual student and class-level behaviors vary predictably based on semester timing, student demography, course content, and general attitudes about the subject matter.
 This study will illuminate how students engage with flipped material on a class- and individual level, and inform instructional strategies on how to structure and assess flipped courses, particularly with traditionally challenging content and highly variable baseline student interest.

-i.e. removed:

-In flipping, instructors have moved the main instruction content outside of class, generally online for students to complete prior to class, to reserve class time for activities to more deeply engage with the material (as opposed to, say, after-class homework).

-While analyses are ongoing,

-As this is a math-based biology course, and

 Which conference theme does your presentation best fit with?
 (See below for brief descriptions of each theme)